gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 Options:
- --compressLevel             [Remote Search] The compression level 0-9, 0 is no compression, 1 the fastest and 9 the highest --hostname                  [Remote Search] A domain name or IP address of the search server --noCompress                [Remote Search] Disables the compression of the search.json --noReplaceElement          [Remote Search] Do not replace the search element with a custom element for out of the box working remote search
+ --compressLevel             [Remote Search] The compression level 0-9, 0 is no compression, 1 the fastest and 9 the highest --serverBaseUrl             [Remote Search] The base url of the remote search server --noCompress                [Remote Search] Disables the compression of the search.json --noReplaceElement          [Remote Search] Do not replace the search element with a custom element for out of the box working remote search
  --noScript                  [Remote Search] Do not insert client-side javascript into the theme (this way the search will not work without manual adjustments)
- --port                      [Remote Search] Port of remote search server
 ```

 ## Cli